Afriyie Akoto calls for increased trade volumes between Ghana and Zimbabwe

 “So many beautiful ideas have died natural deaths because not enough people have taken the first step.
 I must therefore commend ZimTrade, the national trade development and promotion organization of the Republic of Zimbabwe for taking this initiative to come into the Ghanaian market”, he posited.

-He said there exists a significant potential for the two countries to explore and increase the volume of trade among themselves and urged participants at the forum to take very seriously discussions centred on business-to-business (B2B).
+He said there exist significant potentials for the two countries could explore to increase the volume of trade among themselves and urged participants at the forum to take very seriously discussions centered on business-to-business (B2B).

 Zimbabwe’s Ambassador to Ghana, Dr. Kufa Edward Chinoza in his opening remarks was hopeful that with initiatives such as the AfCTA, trade agreement and business linkages through such fora, there will be a change in the current situation.

-He urged ZimTrade and the Ghana Export Promotion Authority (GEPA) to work hand-in-hand and provide the business communities of the two countries with real-time data and market intelligence to assist them to make informed decisions if they want to diversify and explore new markets.
+He urged ZimTrade and the Ghana Export Promotion Authority (GEPA) to work hand-in-hand and provide the business communities of the two countries with real time data and market intelligence to assist them make informed decisions if they want to diversity and explore new markets.

 “These initiatives can, indeed, lead to increased trade between our two countries”, said Ambassador Chinoza.